Skip to Content

 Programs

-Our Teacher Education programs are designed to prepare students for licensure in the State of Ohio.
+Our Education programs are designed to prepare students for licensure in the State of Ohio.
 The School of Education is currently in the process of researching whether our programs meet education requirements in states other than Ohio.
 Each state’s licensure board should be contacted for complete information on the application process and additional requirements.
-For a comprehensive list of state teaching boards and contact information, please see NC-SARA’s Teacher Education Professional Licensure.
+For a comprehensive list of state teaching boards and contact information, please see State Departments of Education – NC-SARA.

 Undergraduate Programs